Cost of Admission: $5 (children under 12 are free)

 What kind of payments do your exhibitors take?

 Many of our exhibitors take Square (credit card) but some take only cash.
 There is an ATM at the RA Centre but in previous years it ran out of money because what can we say, vegans are really good at spending money.
 There are also banks at the Billings Bridge Shopping Centre.
+We strongly recommend bringing a wad full of cash if you expect to spend money.

 Is there parking at the RA Centre?